-William & Mary Law School’s Loan Repayment Assistance Program assists graduates who work for government agencies, 501(c)(3) organizations, or other nonprofit organizations as described below.
-Assistance is in the form of annual interest-bearing loans which are forgiven if the recipient satisfies all program requirements and remains in qualifying employment.
+William & Mary Law School’s Loan Repayment Assistance Program assists graduates working in qualifying employment, as described below.
+Assistance is in the form of annual interest-bearing loans which are forgiven the recipient satisfies all program requirements and remains in qualifying employment.

 To be eligible for assistance, a first-time applicant will:

-- have an annual salary of $63,000 or less for the job for which assistance is sought (the salary cap increases to $66,000 for an applicant in the second year of assistance and $68,000 in the third year);
+- have an annual salary of $73,500 or less for the job for which assistance is sought.
+The salary cap increases to $76,500 in the second year of assistance and $78,500 in the third year;

-- be working full-time in a position for which “bar passage is required” or for which “a J.D. is an advantage,” according to NALP’s definitions and examples;
+- be working in a position that is (1) full-time and (2)“bar admission required/anticipated” or “JD Advantage,” according to NALP'S definitions and examples;

-- be working full-time for a 501(c)(3) nonprofit organization, legal aid office, prosecutor, public defender, government agency, JAG Corps, or legislative office.
-Organizations outside the U.S. are eligible if they would qualify for 501(c)(3) status if they were a U.S. organization.
-Nonprofit organizations with IRS status other than 501(c)(3), partisan political organizations, partisan political work, lobbying, and judicial clerkships are not eligible.
+- be working for a 501(c)(3) nonprofit organization, legal aid office, prosecutor, public defender, government agency, JAG Corps, or legislative office.
+Organizations outside the U.S. are eligible when they would qualify for 501(c)(3) status if they were a U.S. organization.
+Nonprofit organizations with IRS status other than 501(c)(3), partisan political organizations, partisan political work, lobbying, and judicial clerkships are not eligible; and

-Each recipient is eligible for a maximum of $5,000 in loan forgiveness annually and a total of up to $15,000 ($5,000 per year for three calendar years).
+Each recipient is eligible for a maximum of $7,500 in loan forgiveness annually and a maximum for three calendar years of $22,500 ($7,500 per year).

 Selection criteria include the applicant's commitment to public service, type of work, salary, law school loan debt, personal statement, cost of living in the applicant's residence locale, and financial circumstances.

-The Loan Repayment Assistance Program Application and the Loan Repayment Assistant Program Recertification Form for the following calendar year will be available around November 15 on the law school’s Symplicity system.
-Graduates who do not have access to Symplicity may complete this form.
-Once you have access to Symplicity, go to the Document Library and under "Type" select "LRAP."
-The application deadline is mid-January.
+The Loan Repayment Assistance Program Application and the Loan Repayment Assistant Program Recertification Form will be available in late November on the law school’s Symplicity system.
+William & Mary Law School Graduates who do not have access to Symplicity may complete this form.
+Once access to Symplicity is granted, choose “Alumni Resources” and type “LRAP” in the Search field.
+The application/renewal deadline is late-January.

 The program consists of the following funds:

-The Gregory A. Presnell Loan Repayment Assistance Fund, provided by The Honorable Gregory A. Presnell, U.S. District Judge, who earned his undergraduate degree from William & Mary in 1964.
+- The Gregory A. Presnell Loan Repayment Assistance Fund, provided by The Honorable Gregory A. Presnell, Senior U.S. District Judge, who earned his undergraduate degree from William & Mary in 1964.